-One of the major features of the fort is Torre da Roqueta, from the 15th century built with wonderful Manueline features.
-The fort was built and expanded to defend the Lima River estuary, the port and the city of Viana.
-The fort gives the river area of Viana do Castelo a more medieval feel and it makes a nice place for a walk while enjoying the views.
-The walls of the fort give a great panoramic view to the Lima River and Santa Luzia Sanctuary.
+One of the major features of the fort is Torre da Roqueta, from the 15th century, built with incredible Manueline features.
+The fort was built and expanded to defend the Lima River estuary, the port, and the city of Viana.
+The fort gives the river area of Viana do Castelo a more medieval feel, and it makes an excellent place for a walk while enjoying the views.
+The fort’s walls give a fantastic panoramic view of the Lima River and Santa Luzia Sanctuary.

 #7 Santa Luzia Sanctuary

-Santa Luzia Sanctuary is located outside the center, but very close.
-The basilica of the Sacred Heart of Jesus dominates the whole mountain and even if you are not very fond of religious tourism we think you’ll enjoy this one.
-It’s a very imposing building, built on the perfect spot.
+Santa Luzia Sanctuary is located outside the center but very close.
+The Basilica of the Sacred Heart of Jesus dominates the whole mountain, and even if you are not very fond of religious tourism, we think you’ll enjoy this one.
+It’s a very imposing building, built in the perfect spot.

 From the Basilica and the gardens close to it, you get the best views of Viana do Castelo, Lima River, and many miles of shoreline.
-In fact, you can make the case that’s one of the best lookouts in the whole country.
-National geographic even rated this panorama as the third-best in the world!
+In fact, you can make the case that it’s one of the best lookouts in the whole country.
+National Geographic even rated this panorama as the third-best in the world!
 The views are that good!

-The building is only from 1898 and the construction of the Basilica was inspired by the Sacré-Coeur in Montmartre, Paris in a typical revivalist style.
+The building is only from 1898, and the construction of the Basilica was inspired by the Sacré-Coeur in Montmartre, Paris, in a typical revivalist style.
 The most striking feature of the Basilica is the huge magnificent rose windows which are the largest in the Iberian Peninsula and the second largest in Europe.
-The interior of the basilica is also worth the visit with nice stained-glass, sculptures, and frescoes.
+The basilica’s interior is also worth the visit, with nice stained glass, sculptures, and frescoes.

 #8 Santa Luzia Funicular and staircase

 You can reach Santa Luzia by car, through the long stairs or using the funicular.
 If you are fit enough and have the time the stairs could be a fun way to do it.
 However, for most of us, the funicular is probably a better option.
-It’s always fun, you get some nice views and it’s an easy, quick, and comfortable way to reach the destination.
+It’s always fun, you get some excellent views, and it’s an easy, quick, and comfortable way to reach the destination.

-The is funicular is the longest in Portugal with 650 meters and about 160 meters of vertical rise.
-A return ticket is only 3 euros per person and it takes between 6 and 7 minutes to reach the top o Santa Luzia.
+The funicular is the longest in Portugal, with 650 meters and about 160 meters of vertical rise.
+A return ticket is only 3 euros per person, and it takes between 6 and 7 minutes to reach the top o Santa Luzia.

 #9 Santa Luzia Castro

 Santa Luzia Castro is located a few hundred meters behind the Basilica.
-You can easily reach it from the sanctury and the ticket costs only 2 Euros.
+You can easily reach it from the sanctuary, and the ticket costs only 2 Euros.

 The Castro or Citania is an Iron Age/Roman era fortified settlement.
-It’s one of the best-preserved Castros and thus a great opportunity to get to know this lesser-known era (between I century BC and I century AD)
+It’s one of the best-preserved Castros and thus an excellent opportunity to get to know this lesser-known era (between the 1st century BC and 1st century AD)

 This settlement has very particular characteristics, especially in terms of architectural features, like the building stones arranged in a polygonal fashion.
-It’s estimated that the current ruins are about 1/3 of its true dimension and it was bounded by three lines of walls, complemented by turrets and two pits.
+It’s estimated that the current ruins are about 1/3 of its actual dimension, and it was bounded by three lines of walls, complemented by turrets and two pits.

 #10 Go to the Beach

-Viana do Castelo isn’t by any means a beach resort town, but it’s on the Portuguese shore so you might as well take advantage of it.
-For those of you who don’t know it yet, the beaches of northern Portugal have cold (very) water, even in summer.
+Viana do Castelo isn’t by any means a beach resort town, but it’s on the Portuguese shore, so you might as well take advantage of it.
+For those of you who don’t know it yet, the beaches of northern Portugal have a cold (very) water, even in summer.

-The best beach in Viana do Castelo is on the other side of Lima River and it’s called Cabedelo.
-It has a long stretch of sand and it’s very popular among locals during the Summer.
-It’s also located in a less developed area so you’ll have to walk across the woods and dunes (5 to 10 minutes) before reaching the main beach.
+The best beach in Viana do Castelo is on the other side of the Lima River, and it’s called Cabedelo.
+It has a long stretch of sand, and it’s trendy among locals during the Summer.
+It’s also located in a less developed area, so you’ll have to walk across the woods and dunes (5 to 10 minutes) before reaching the main beach.

-If you don’t want to cross the river, you can walk to the northern beach of Viana do Castelo, which is rightly called praia norte.
+If you don’t want to cross the river, you can walk to the northern beach of Viana do Castelo, which is rightly called Praia Norte.
 It’s very rocky and definitely not as nice, but if you only want to catch a bit of sun and see the ocean, it will do the trick.
-This area also has pleasant pathways along the shore which are great to do a relaxing jog or walk.
+This area also has pleasant pathways along the shore, which are great for doing a relaxing jog or walk.